martinabrle/tiny-java/README.md

 * Explore the SCM console on (https://{YOUR_APPSERVICE_NAME}.scm.azurewebsites.net/)
 * Delete previously created resources using ```az group delete -n {YOUR_RG_NAME_rg}``` ([link](https://docs.microsoft.com/en-us/cli/azure/group?view=azure-cli-latest#az-group-delete))

-### Running Todo App in AppService on Azure: deployment using AZ CLI and Bicep template
+### Running Todo App in an AppService on Azure: deployment using AZ CLI and Bicep template
 (we are deploying Azure KeyVault to manage secrets, but skipping Log Analytics and AppInsights to reduce App and Bicep template complexity)
 * Log in into Azure from the command line using ```az login``` [(link)](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli)
 * List available Azure subscriptions using ```az account list -o table``` [(link)](https://docs.microsoft.com/en-us/cli/azure/account#az-account-list)